-Responsibilities regarding exclusions is delegated to Pupil Behaviour and Wellbeing Committee which consists of at least 3 governors.
+Responsibilities regarding suspensions and permanent exclusions is delegated to Pupil Behaviour and Wellbeing Committee which consists of at least 3 governors.

-The Pupil Behaviour and Wellbeing Committee has a duty to consider the reinstatement of an excluded student (see section 6).
+The Pupil Behaviour and Wellbeing Committee has a duty to consider the reinstatement of a suspended or permanently excluded student (see section 6).

-For a fixed-period exclusion of more than 5 school days, the governing board will arrange suitable full-time education for the student.
-This provision will begin no later than the sixth day of the exclusion.
+For a fixed-period suspension of more than 5 school days, the governing board will arrange suitable full-time education for the student.
+This provision will begin no later than the sixth day of the suspension.